EurekaCommunity/GooglePlacesRow/README.md

 #### Xcode says `ld: framework not found GoogleMaps for architecture x86_64`.

-This is most probalby because you forgot to tell Xcode where `GoogleMaps.framework` is or you did forget to download it altogether.
+This is most probalby because you forgot to tell Xcode where `GoogleMapsBase.framework` or `GooglePlaces.framework` is or you did forget to download it altogether.
 Please follow the [example instructions](#examples) or the [installation instructions](#installation).

 ## Future work
 * Carthage compatibility